Understanding new tasks through the lens of training data via exponential tilting: The exponential tilt model

 \section{The exponential tilt model}

 \paragraph{Notation} We consider a $K$-class classification problem.
-Let $\cX \in \reals^p$ and $\cY\triangleq[K]$ be the space of inputs and set of possible labels, and $P$ and $Q$ be probability distributions on $\cX\times\cY$ for the source and target domains correspondingly.
+Let $\cX \in \reals^d$ and $\cY\triangleq[K]$ be the space of inputs and set of possible labels, and $P$ and $Q$ be probability distributions on $\cX\times\cY$ for the source and target domains correspondingly.
 A (probabilistic) classifier is a map $f:\cX\to\Delta^{K-1}$.
 We define $p\{x, Y = k\}$ as the weighted source class conditional density, \ie\ $p\{x, Y = k\} = p\{x\mid Y = k\} \times P\{Y = k\}$, where $p\{x \mid Y = k\}$ is the density of the source feature distribution in class $k$ and $P\{Y = k\}$ is the class probability in source.
 We similarly define $q\{x , Y = k\}$ for target.

 We consider the problem of learning importance weights on samples from a source domain so that the weighted source samples mimic the target distribution.
-We assume that the learner has access to labeled samples $\{(X_{P,i},Y_{P,i})\}_{i=1}^{n_P}$ from the source domain and and an unlabeled samples $\{X_{Q,i}\}_{i=1}^{n_Q}$ from the target domain.
-The learner's goal is to estimate a weight function $\weight:\cX\times\cY\to\reals$ such that
+We assume that the learner has access to labeled samples $\{(X_{P,i},Y_{P,i})\}_{i=1}^{n_P}$ from the source domain and and unlabeled samples $\{X_{Q,i}\}_{i=1}^{n_Q}$ from the target domain.
+The learner's goal is to estimate a weight function $\weight(x, y)>0$ such that

-Ideally, $\weight = \frac{dQ}{dP}$ is the likelihood ratio between the source and target domains (this leads to equality in \eqref{eq:true-weighted-expectation}), but learning this weight function is generally impossible without labeled samples from the target domain \cite{david2010Impossibility}.
-Thus we must impose additional restrictions on the source and target domains.
+Ideally, $\weight = \frac{dQ}{dP}$ is the likelihood ratio between the source and target domains (this leads to equality in \eqref{eq:true-weighted-expectation}), but learning this weight function is generally impossible without labeled samples from the target domain \citep{david2010Impossibility}.
+Thus we must impose additional restrictions on the domains.

 \paragraph{The exponential tilt model} We assume that there is a vector of sufficient statistics $T:\cX \to \reals^p$ and the parameters \{$\theta_k \in \reals^p$, $\alpha_k\in \reals\}_{k=1}^K$ such that